tari-project/rfcs/src/RFC-0172_PeerToPeerMessagingProtocol.md

 between peers.
 Broadly, a [communication node] or [communication client] MUST be capable of:

 - bidirectional communication between multiple connected peers;
-- private and secure over-the-wire communication;
+- encrypted, authenticated over-the-wire communication;
 - understanding and constructing Tari messages;
-- encrypting and decrypting message payloads;
 - gracefully reestablishing dropped connections; and (optionally)
+- either:
-- communicating to a SOCKS5 proxy (for connections over Tor and I2P).
+  - communicating to a SOCKS5 proxy (for connections over Tor).
+  - or have a static public IPv4 address.

 Additionally, communication nodes MUST be capable of performing the following tasks:

-- opening a control port for establishing secure peer channels;
+- opening a proxy control port for establishing secure peer channels;
 - maintaining a list of known peers in the form of a routing table;
 - forwarding directed messages to neighbouring peers; and
 - broadcasting messages to neighbouring peers.